Research to set children on path to success wins special Marsden funding

 - Dr Leane Makey, Science: Soil sovereignty: an evolutionary step for human-soil relations at a time of crisis.

-- Dr Rosalyn Falconer, Science: Potential of earth abundant catalysts by affixing to solid supports.
+- Dr Rosalyn Falconer, Science: Unleashing the potential of earth abundant catalysts by affixing to solid supports.

 - Dr Marc Vinyals, Science: Power and limits of SAT Algorithms.